semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/scripts/README.md

 ```

 Note that this operation will generate the datasets in the directory: "[../../entity/my_converted_datasets](../../entity/my_converted_datasets)" with a size of about 1GB.
-The script calls three other bash scripts that generate JSONLINES, BIO and UIE data respectively.
+The script calls three other bash scripts that generate JSONLINES, BIO, and UIE data.
 Each of them can be called in isolation:

 ```